abhi246786/Mouse_Cursor_Movement_Project/README.md

-# Mouse Cursor Control Using Facial Movements
+# Mouse Cursor Movement Project
 This HCI (Human-Computer Interaction) application in Python(3.6) will allow you to control your mouse cursor with your facial movements, works with just your regular webcam.
 Its hands-free, no wearable hardware or sensors needed.

 At this point, you are forced to work with the facial movements I chose but I am working on making them configurable.
 The list of actions include: